priyanshiii7/Virtual-Mouse/README.md

 # Virtual Mouse Project 🖱️✋

 This project allows you to control your computer's mouse using hand gestures detected via your webcam.
-It uses Python, OpenCV, Mediapipe for real-time hand tracking, and PyAutoGUI to move the mouse and perform actions like clicks and screenshots.
+It uses Python, OpenCV, and Mediapipe for real-time hand tracking, and PyAutoGUI to move the mouse and perform actions like clicks and screenshots.

 ---